shlomielbaz/dotnet-template-api/README.md

-# Separate your app with logical tires
+# Split your app into a logical tires
 This is a dotnet app template with separation between the messages arrived from outside into application logic processing.

 ### Application Folder Structure